luke-mckeever/Luke-Mckeever/README.md

 ---
 ## 🛠️ Tools & Projects:
 🗂️ Cyber Vault (Accessible Here -> [Cyber_Vault](https://github.com/luke-mckeever/Cyber_Vault))<br>
-🚀 Cyber Vault is a long-term project built on the belief that cybersecurity knowledge and training should be free and accessible to everyone.
+🚀 Cyber Vault is a long-term project built on the belief that cybersecurity knowledge and training should be free and accessible to everyone.<br>
 This ever-growing repository is packed with Markdown-based resources, covering a vast range of cybersecurity topics.
-Right now, it's structured into three key sections:
+Right now, it's structured into three key sections:<br>
-🔹 Cheatsheets – Quick-reference guides for tools, commands, and techniques.
+🔹 Cheatsheets – Quick-reference guides for tools, commands, and techniques.<br>
-🔹 Knowledge Articles – In-depth explanations on cybersecurity concepts, best practices, and emerging threats.
+🔹 Knowledge Articles – In-depth explanations on cybersecurity concepts, best practices, and emerging threats.<br>
-🔹 Tooling – A collection of useful cybersecurity tools, scripts, and configurations.
+🔹 Tooling – A collection of useful cybersecurity tools, scripts, and configurations.<br>
 There's a ton of information here, but don't worry—I’ve added handy links to make navigation easier.
 This project will keep evolving with regular updates, ensuring the latest and greatest cybersecurity insights are always at your fingertips.
-Stay tuned for more! 🔐💻
+Stay tuned for more! 🔐💻<br>

 ### 🔎 OSINT.py
 🗂️ [**Work In Progress (not available yet)**](https://github.com/luke-mckeever/XXXXXXX)